Find Affordable College Courses

 Winston-Salem, NC

 Wake Forest University ranked #15 on this year’s Most Popular Economics Bachelor’s Degree Schools in the Southeast Region list.
-Located in the city of Winston-Salem, Wake Forest University is a private not-for-profit school with a medium-sized student population.
+Located in the midsize city of Winston-Salem, Wake Forest University is a private not-for-profit college with a moderately-sized student population.

 Of the 117 students majoring in economics at Wake Forest University, 68% are male and 32% are female.